Tyler-Murphy/node-thread-test/README.md

+## Results

-Results when calculating the number of prime numbers smaller than 1e8 (e.g. `THREADS=3 node index.js`)
+These tests calculated the number of prime numbers smaller than 1e8.

-AWS a1.metal instance with a 16 core ARM processor:
+#### AWS a1.metal instance with a 16 core ARM processor:

 | Threads | Duration (s) |
 |---------|--------------|